Ziad Doueiri: Personal life and career

 Ziad Doueiri was born in Beirut on October 7, 1963, and grew up there during the Lebanese Civil War, where he shot his personal films with an 8 mm camera.
 At the age of 20, he left Lebanon during the civil war to go study in the United States, and graduated in 1986 from San Diego State University with a degree in cinema, then worked with Quentin Tarantino as camera assistant then cinematographer for movies such as Jackie Brown, From Dusk till Dawn, Pulp Fiction, and Reservoir Dogs.

 In 1998, Ziad Doueiri wrote and directed his first feature film West Beirut, which received international fame, which stars his brother Rami Doueiri.
 The film was followed by Lila Says, which was shown at the Sundance Film Festival.

 Doueiri worked between Los Angeles and Beirut until 2011 after which he returned to work from Beirut.

 Doueiri directed his film The Attack in 2013, which caused controversy and was banned from showing in Lebanon and most Arab countries (except for Morocco and Dubai) because of the scenes that he filmed in Tel Aviv.
 Doueiri expressed opposition to boycotts of Israel, and in 2013 defended his decision to shoot a film in Israel featuring Israeli actors.
 The film is based on the story of Yasmina Khadra, with the same title.
 Its production cost 1.5 million dollars, with French and Egyptian funding and the Doha Film Institute.
 In September 2017, he was questioned in Beirut after returning from the Venice Film Festival.

-His next film, "Foreign Affairs," in which he was assigned the title role of French actor Gérard Depardieu, is about a retired French diplomat who is secretly sent by the American government to negotiate an agreement between Israel and the Palestine Liberation Organization on the Gaza Strip and the West Bank.
+His next film, "Foreign Affairs" is about a retired French diplomat (Gérard Depardieu) who is secretly sent by the American government to negotiate an agreement between Israel and the Palestine Liberation Organization on the Gaza Strip and the West Bank.
 His new movies are "Case No. 23" or The Insult.